Advanced Computational Economics

 9:00-10:30 & 11:00-12:30 - Lecture class, where the specific material is explained.

 Both classes take place in room 319.
-The course starts at 9am on 30 September - not (!)
+The course starts at 9am sharp on 29 September - not (!)
 15 minutes past 9am.
+Please note, that it is absolutely necessary to attend the lecture classes in order to handle the exercises!

-It is absolutely necessary to attend the lecture classes in order to manage the exercises!
-If there is an exam on a specific day, we will try to reorganize the schedule.
-Every participant will receive a set of Lecture Notes free of charge in the first lecture.
-The material there can (and should) be studied before attending the respective lectures.
+If there is an exam on a particular day, we will try to reorganize the schedule.
+Each student will receive a free set of lecture notes in the first lecture.
+The material can (and should) be studied before attending the lecture.

 Detailed course plan: